 -About Cochrane Reviews, Cochrane Library

 Systematic reviews are part of a larger category of research methodologies known as evidence syntheses or knowledge syntheses.
-While many types of evidence syntheses exist, these are the methodologies that the Dana Medical Library is prepared to support and collaborate on.
+While many types of evidence syntheses exist, these are the methodologies that the Dana Health Sciences Library is prepared to support and collaborate on.

 Review Type |